 a, Top: 3D-atomistic model of the individual AtMCTP4 C2 domains.
 Beta strands are shown in pink, loops in green and alpha helices in orange.
 Bottom: molecular dynamics of individual AtMCTP4 C2 domains with different biomimetic lipid bilayer compositions: phosphatidylcholine (PC) alone, with phosphatidylserine (PS) (PC/PS 3:1), and with PS, sitosterol (Sito) and phosphoinositol-4-phosphate (PI4P)(PC/PS/Sito/PI4P 57:19:20:4).
 The plots show the distance between the protein’s closest residue to the membrane and the membrane center, over time.
 The membrane’s phosphate plane is represented by a PO4 grey line on the graphs and a dark green meshwork on the simulation image captures (above graphs).
-For individual C2 domain and a given lipid composition, the simulations were repeated four to five times (runs 1-5).
+For each individual C2 domain and a given lipid composition, the simulations were repeated four to five times (runs 1-5).
 C2 membrane docking was only considered as positive when a minimum of four independent repetitions showed similarly stable interaction with the membrane.
 All C2 domains of AtMCTP4 show membrane interaction when anionic lipid, and in particular PI4P, are present.
-The amino acid colour code is as follow: red, negatively charged (acidic) residues; blue, positively charged (basic) residues; green, polar uncharged residues; and white, hydrophobic residues. b-c, Confocal microscopy of Arabidopsis root epidermal cells of UB10:YFP-AtMCTP4 transgenic lines after 40 min treatment with DMSO (mock) and PAO (60 M), an inhibitor of PI4 kinase.
+The amino acid colour code is as follow: red, negatively charged (acidic) residues; blue, positively charged (basic) residues; green, polar uncharged residues; and white, hydrophobic residues. b-c, Confocal microscopy of Arabidopsis root epidermal cells of UBQ10:YFP-AtMCTP4 transgenic lines after 40 min treatment with DMSO (mock) and PAO (60 M), an inhibitor of PI4 kinase.
 To confirm PI4P depletion upon PAO treatment we used the PI4P Arabidopsis sensor line 1xPH(FAPP1) (Simon et al, 2016).
 PAO treatment leads to a loss of plasmodesmal punctate signal at the cell periphery (apical-basal boundary is highlighted by white arrowheads in b) for YFP-AtMCTP4, and redistribution of PM-localised 1xPH(FAPP1) to the cytoplasm (b). c, Magnified boxed-regions from b and profile plot along the cell wall after DMSO (1) or PAO (2) treatment, respectively (arrows: plasmodesmal punctae).
 Scale bars, 5 µm in b and 2.5µm in c.